What is this thing called love,

 ~ Cole Porter, What is this thing called love?

-In all its various forms, love is the most common subject the therapy room.
+In all its various forms, love is a frequent subject in the therapy room.
 As in Cole Porter’s song, some people’s experience is that loving relationships inevitably end, leaving them feeling foolish.
 Others experience love as a restricting prison, or as something powerfully desired but unattainable.
 Why is this?
 And how can counselling and psychotherapy help?

 The internal working model